 - You gain 2 or more pounds in a day.

 - You have constant pain or fullness in your abdomen, or you lose your appetite.

 - You have questions or concerns about your condition or care.

-Seek care immediately or call 911 if:
+You or someone else should seek care immediately or call 911 if:

-- You have a sudden cold sweat, especially with chest discomfort or trouble breathing.
+- Lightheadedness or a sudden cold sweat, especially with chest pain or trouble breathing

-- You have weakness in an arm or leg.
+- Weakness in an arm or leg

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.